 There are two common scenarios that allow you to avoid RRSP withholding tax.
 The first is by withdrawing funds under the First Time Home Buyers’ Plan, the other through the Lifelong Learning Plan.

 Let’s take a quick look at each of these government programs:

 The Lifelong Learning Plan (LLP)

-The Lifelong Learning Plan is a federal government program which allows you to borrow a limited amount of money from your RRSP to pay for your post secondary education.
+The Lifelong Learning Plan is a federal government program that allows you to borrow a limited amount of money from your RRSP to pay for your post-secondary education.

 The funds are withdrawn without triggering withholding tax, but they must be repaid into the RRSP over several years.
 When you make an LLP withdrawal, you also do not have to claim the amount as income at tax time.